MaciejGrzybacz/complex-maze-path-finding/README.md

-# 🐜 Path finding in complex networks 🐜
+# 🐜 Path finding in complex mazes 🐜

-This project explores the Ant Colony Optimization algorithms, a nature-inspired approaches that mimics how ants find the shortest paths between their nest and food sources.
-We leverage this ingenious strategy to tackle the challenging problem of finding optimal routes within complex networks.
+This project explores the Ant Colony Optimization algorithms, a nature-inspired approaches that mimic how ants find the shortest paths between their nest and food sources.
+We leverage this ingenious strategy to solve the challenging problem of finding paths out of randomly-generated complex mazes.

 # How to contribute